sofiamay/App-Butler/README.md

 [![Build Status](https://travis-ci.org/SpontaneousPlankton/AppButler.svg?branch=master)](https://travis-ci.org/SpontaneousPlankton/AppButler)
 # Butler
 Butler provides an intuitive drag-and-drop UI for designing server architecture.
 It will generate a boilerplate from your configuration and send your files to github.
-Just clone your new repo and start coding!
+Then clone your new repo and start coding!

-Butler currently only supports express.js servers.
+Note:Butler currently only supports express.js servers.

 <hr>